syncrosim/rsyncrosim/docs/reference/datasheetSpatRaster.md

 - filterValue:

-  character string or integer.
+  character string or integer (scalar or vector).
 The value of the filterColumn to filter the Datasheet by.
 To use the filterValue argument, you must also specify a filterColumn.
 Default is `NULL`

 - subset: